How does your credit file affect you?

 What is a default on a credit file?

-If the debt relates to a regulated credit agreement, your creditor may send you a default notice letter, informing you that the agreement you made has been broken and that the account will default if you’re unable to make the payment.
-You are given an opportunity (generally 28 days) to catch up on missed payments to avoid your account being defaulted.
+If the debt relates to a regulated credit agreement, your creditor should send you a default notice letter, informing you that the agreement you made has been broken and that the account will default if you’re unable to make the payment.
+You are given an opportunity to catch up on missed payments to avoid your account being defaulted.

 Can Lowell register a default?

-Yes – if your account hadn’t defaulted with the original company when we purchased it and you don’t make payments to us, we might send you a default notice letter to let you know your account could default because of lack of payment.
+Yes – if your account hadn’t defaulted with the original company when we purchased it and you don’t make payments to us, we might send you a default notice letter to let you know your account could default because of a lack of payment.
 If you don’t respond, we may then apply a default to your account.
+The default will then continue to remain on the credit file for six years.

-If a default on your credit file has already been registered by the original company, we’ll show as the account owner on your credit file once we purchase it.
+If a default on your credit file has already been registered by the original company, we’ll show up as the account owner on your credit file once we purchase it.
 It might then appear that we’ve registered it, even if it was originally registered by the original company.
-If you think a default is incorrect, or if something isn’t right, please get in touch and let us know.
-The default will remain on the credit file for 6 years.
+If you think a default is incorrect, or something else isn’t right, please get in touch and let us know.

 How does paying debt improve my credit file?